 Susan Moskwa, Google Webmaster Trends Analyst says “to reduce its [bad publicity] visibility in the search results by proactively publishing useful, positive information about yourself or your business.
 If you can get stuff that you want people to see to outperform the stuff you don’t want them to see, you’ll be able to reduce the amount of harm that that negative or embarrassing content can do to your reputation.”

 Google is allowing ways for you to manage your online reputation such as Google My Business Listings.
 The local listings are becoming increasingly more important as the map pack and the first seven listings appear before the organic SEO listings start.

 The local listings allow you to include reviews and testimonials which can help improve your listing, it promotes believability, credibility, and a sense of security for new customers and negates any negative comments about your company.

 Establish yourself as an expert in your field by writing regular company blog updates but also writing guest blogs for related blogs in your industry, publishing articles in trade magazines and speaking at industry conferences and events.
 Make sure the articles include a link back to your company’s websites.
 Writing great content both on your website and guest blogging will work twofold to enhance your online reputation and increase your link profile.

 Control the message

-There should be one person or team (depending on how large your company is) assigned to answer all inquiries, respond to feedback or post on social media networking sites like Twitter, Facebook and blogs.
+There should be one person or team (depending on how large your company is) assigned to answer all inquiries and respond to feedback or posts on social media networking sites like Twitter, Facebook and blogs.
 You should be communicating the same brand message across all platforms and mediums and only the nominated representative(s) should be speaking on behalf of the company.
 This job will usually be done by a public relations or marketing team.